Your Personality Profile

 Ownership

-• Allow me autonomy over my projects and tasks
+- Allow me autonomy over significant projects or tasks.

 Meaning